How to Make Money From Mobile Apps

 Not all apps earn money.

 If your plan is to just build one without an app monetization model and just sit back to collect your money, you’ll be in for a rude awakening.

 Like a business, you need to have a strategy and goal before you start building an app.
 It could take some time to get right.
-The best monetization model for you and your app might be different from the app monetization model from me and my own app.
+When you make your own app or use a mobile app development company, you’ll need to decide on the best monetization strategy for your situation.

 Mobile users prefer apps compared to mobile sites.